-If the warning light comes on while driving, the system does not work.
-However, as normal braking operates when being applied, it is no problem to continue your driving.
+If the warning light flashes while driving, the system does not work.
+However, if the brakes operate normally when applied, it is no problem to continue your driving.

-- The warning light does not come on after the ignition key is turned to "ON". - The warning light remains on after the ignition key is turned to "ON". - The warning light comes on while driving.
+- The warning light does not come on after the engine switch is turned to "ON". - The warning light remains on after the engine switch is turned to "ON". - The warning light flashes while driving.